Court Victories Signal Hope for Communities Threatened by Coal Ash

 The source of the coal ash is the nearby Vermilion Power Station, which began operating in the mid-1950s and closed in 2011.
 For decades, the plant’s operators dumped the waste left over from burning coal into unlined pits that together run approximately a half-mile along the river.
 In total, the coal plant dumped enough toxic ash to fill the Empire State building almost two and a half times.

 While both lawsuits play out in court, local citizens are keeping up the heat.
-Last June, an activist group called Eco-Justice Collaborative put together a “People’s Hearing” in Danville.
-There, about 100 concerned citizens and scientists spoke to the Illinois EPA about the infeasibility of Dynegy’s preferred mitigation plan, which plans to “armor” the banks of the river to limit erosion but does nothing to address the ash leaking into the groundwater below.
+In 2018, the activist group Eco-Justice Collaborative put together a “People’s Hearing” in Danville.
+There, about 100 concerned citizens and scientists spoke to the Illinois EPA about Dynegy’s flawed mitigation plan, which plans to “armor” the banks of the river to limit erosion but does nothing to address the ash leaking into the groundwater below.

 “If the forecast is rain and you are standing in a swimming pool, it doesn’t matter if you have an umbrella over your head, you’re still going to get wet,” said Andrew Rehn of Prairie Rivers.